papers-we-love/brighton/README.md

-# PWLGT - Papers we Love Brighton
+# PWL BTN - Papers we Love Brighton

 This is the repository for the Brighton chapter of Papers We Love.
 As a local chapter we follow the Papers We Love [Code of Conduct](https://github.com/papers-we-love/guatemala-city/blob/master/code-of-conduct.md).